Particles

 During remapping, the following steps are performed for each MPI rank:

-1. Collect all particles from this rank onto thread-local particles (if using OpenMP).
+Collect all valid particles from this rank.

-2. Iterate through those particles and locate their position in the AMR hierarchy (level, grid index, and owning MPI rank).
+Map each particle to its destination in the AMR hierarchy (level, grid index, and owning MPI rank).

-5. Scatter the particles with MPI.
+Scatter the particles that move to another rank with MPI.

 Regridding